kudashevs/cidoo-qk61-via/README.md

 ## Before you start

 Before using the layout files, make sure your keyboard has the same *Vendor ID* and *Product ID*.

+<img alt="USB internals" src="https://github.com/user-attachments/assets/f8d78b11-1f88-464f-9c5e-6d5c749cceb4" />
+**Warning:** Make sure that the Vendor and Product IDs of your keyboard are identical to the presented ones.

 There are different ways to check these values.
 I would recommend using the Chrome browser because this is the easiest one.
 Open Chrome browser, type `chrome://usb-internals` and open the "Devices" tab.
 There you will see a Vendor ID (VID) and Product ID (PID).
-These IDs are important because they are used in VIA definition files and [VIA uses them](https://caniusevia.com/docs/specification/#vendor--product-id) to identify the keyboard when it is plugged in.
-If a definition file doesn't work, you can open it and check these IDs.
+These IDs are important because [VIA software uses them](https://caniusevia.com/docs/specification/#vendor--product-id) to identify the keyboard when it is plugged in.
+If a definition file doesn't work, you can start troubleshooting by checking these IDs.

-<img alt="USB internals" src="https://github.com/user-attachments/assets/f8d78b11-1f88-464f-9c5e-6d5c749cceb4" />

-**Warning:** Make sure that the Vendor and Product IDs of your keyboard are identical to the presented ones.

 ## Using VIA